High-Degrees-of-Freedom Dynamic Neural Fields for Robot Self-Modeling and Motion Planning: Background and Related Work

 In summary, this work contributes the following: \begin{itemize} \item We introduce a curricular data sampling method and neural network architecture to represent high-DOFs object-centric scenes as dynamic neural density fields. \item We use our method to visually learn the first robot self-model without depth information and from a single camera view, and quantify its quality experimentally. \item Extending \cite{chen2022fully}, we discuss and demonstrate downstream applications of neural-field self-modeled kinematics in motion planning. \end{itemize}

-We discuss preliminaries and prior work in section 2, and introduce our method and its applications in section 3.
-We subsequently detail the experimental setup for a sample robot in section 4, and discuss the results in section 5, before concluding with regards to future work in section 6.

-\section{Background and related work}
+\section{Background and Related Work}

-\textbf{Robot self-modeling.} A self-model is a task-agnostic, general-purpose representation of a robot's physical shape and dynamics that can be acquired and continuously updated at any time without a human in the loop \cite{kwiatkowski2022deep, dearden2008developmental}.
-The objective to enable machines to produce a cognitive model of themselves to guide their behavior has been inspired by similar behavior in human beings \cite{rochat2003five}.
-Practically, whenever a geometric kinematic model, which captures the spatial relations and physical constraints of the robot's links and joints manually as result of simulation and engineering, is unavailable, the ability to self-model is required.
-In particular, when the robot's kinematics are altered, for instance through damage or undocumented body manipulation, the robot can learn an updated model and without the need for human engineering \cite{bongard2006resilient, bongard2004automated}.
+\textbf{Robot self-modeling.} A self-model is a task-agnostic, general-purpose representation of a robot's physical shape and structure that can be acquired at any time and continually updated without a human in the loop \cite{kwiatkowski2022deep, dearden2008developmental}.
+The objective of enabling machines to produce a cognitive model of themselves to guide their behavior has been inspired by similar behavior in human beings \cite{rochat2003five}.
+In practice, whenever a geometric kinematic model , which captures the spatial relations and physical constraints of the robot's links and joints manually as a result of simulation and engineering, is unavailable, the ability to self-model is required.
+In particular, when the robot's kinematics are altered, for instance through damage or undocumented body manipulation, the robot can learn an updated self-model without the need to manually re-devise the kinematic model \cite{bongard2006resilient, bongard2004automated}.